Akshat2512/AI-Voice-Assistant/README.md

 - Developed the front-end using Jinja2 template library, creating an intuitive and user-friendly interface.

 ### Integration of AI Models
-- Successfully integrated Whisper-1 for efficient and accurate speech recognition.
-- Integrated GPT-4o to handle text-based queries, ensuring conversational relevance and coherence.
+- Successfully integrated Gemini 2.0 Flash to handle text-based queries, ensuring conversational relevance and accurate speech recognition.
-- Implemented DALL-E 3 for generating images based on user descriptions, enhancing the visual interaction capabilities of the chatbot.
+- Implemented Black-Forest's FLUX-1 model for generating images based on user descriptions, enhancing the visual interaction capabilities of the chatbot.

 ### Backend Management
 - Managed and optimized the backend processes to handle real-time user interactions efficiently.